iCliniq Logo

 Hello doctor,

 I started developing a rash all over my body.
-It first started on the lower parts of my legs and looked like ingrown hair or small goose bumps with very tiny white or skin-colored little bumps that do not itch.
+It first started on the lower parts of my legs and looked like ingrown hair or small goose bumps with white or skin-colored tiny bumps that do not itch.
 In the areas where it is more concentrated, it looks more like dermatitis but very small, so it is not very obvious at first look.
-I also had areas on my arms.
+I also have had this on my arm area.
 Yesterday, it also started to develop very strongly in my chest area where it itches a bit and also has reddish bumps and it looks like a typical sun allergy.
-Today, I even see the same rashes developing on my toes, and in all the rash has spread all over my body now.
+Today, I even see the same rashes developing on my toes, and in all, the rash has spread all over my body now.
 Although it is not itching, I feel very uncomfortable because it feels like I have a very rough skin surface.
 What could this be?
+Please suggest.

 Hello,